 - 6 tablespoons almond milk or dairy-free or traditional milk (3 ounces/ 85 grams)

 - maple syrup

-Spoon batter, about three tablespoons per pancake, onto hot griddle.
-Cook until bubble appears at the edges of the pancake.
+Spoon batter, about ¼ cup per pancake, onto the hot griddle.
+Cook until the edges look set and bubbles appear on the pancake, about two minutes.
 Flip and cook for an additional minute or two.